Adélard Godbout: Relations with the federal government

-In a 1942 plebiscite, Canadian voters were asked to release the federal government from its commitment made to the Québec voters not to declare military conscription.
-While the majority of predominantly French-speaking Québec refused to support such a release, English-speakers throughout Canada mostly did support it.
-Even though not that many people were forced to serve until the end of the war, the decision made by Mackenzie King to allow conscription (when both he and Godbout had specifically ruled out conscription earlier) was very unpopular in Québec.
-Duplessis, whose criticism of the federal encroachments upon the constitutional autonomy of the provinces capitalized on the Québec population's general mistrust of the federal government, had a field day.
+In a 1942 plebiscite, Canadian voters were asked to release the federal government from its earlier commitment not to introduce military conscription.
+Quebec was the only province with a majority voting against release from that commitment.
+The decision by Mackenzie King to allow conscription, after both he and Godbout had previously ruled it out, was unpopular in Quebec.
+Duplessis criticised both conscription and federal encroachments on provincial autonomy, capitalizing on the Quebec population's general mistrust of the federal government.

-Opposition Leader
+Leader of the Opposition

-In the 1944 provincial election, Godbout's Liberals and Duplessis' Union Nationale received similar shares of the popular vote, the Liberals getting slightly more votes but the UN enjoying a level of support in the province's rural areas that was strong enough to win a majority of seats to the legislature and thus form the government.
-During the 1944 election, Duplessis claimed in a very anti-Semitic speech that Godbout had together with the Dominion government agreed to take in 100,000 Jewish refugees and settle them in Quebec after the war in exchange for which the "International Zionist Brotherhood" was funding his reelection campaign.
-Duplessis claimed that he would never take money from the Jews, and if were elected Premier again, he would stop this alleged plan to settle 100,000 Jewish refugees in Quebec.
-Through this story was entirely false, it was widely believed, sparking such a surge of antisemitism to allow the Union Nationale to win.
+In the 1944 provincial election, Godbout's Liberals and Duplessis's Union Nationale received similar shares of the popular vote.
+Although the Liberals received slightly more votes, the Union Nationale won a majority of seats in the legislature, largely because of its strong support in rural areas.
+During the campaign, Duplessis made an antisemitic speech that Godbout and the federal government had agreed to take in 100,000 Jewish refugees after the war and settle them in Quebec.
+He alleged this was in exchange for the "International Zionist Brotherhood" funding Godbout's re-election campaign.
+Duplessis claimed that he would never take money from the Jews and that, if elected premier again, he would stop this alleged plan.
+Although the claim was false, it was widely believed and contributed to a surge of antisemitism that helped Union Nationale win.

-Godbout served as Leader of the Opposition until the 1948 election.
+Godbout served as leader of the Opposition until the 1948 election.
 Benefiting from post-war prosperity, the Union Nationale won an overwhelming majority.
-The Liberals won only eight seats, six of whom were located on the Montreal Island.
+The Liberals won only eight seats, six of them on the Montreal Island.
 Once again, Godbout narrowly lost re-election in his home district of L'Islet.
-In 1950, he relinquished the leadership of the Liberal Party to Georges-Émile Lapalme.
+In 1950, he relinquished leadership of the Liberal Party to Georges-Émile Lapalme.

 Senator

-In 1949, Godbout was appointed to the Senate of Canada on the recommendation of Canadian Prime Minister Louis St. Laurent.
+In 1949, Godbout was appointed to the Senate of Canada on the recommendation of Prime Minister Louis St. Laurent.
 He remained a senator until his death in 1956.
-His wife died in 1969 aged 79.
+His wife died in 1969, aged 79.